-During the year ended 31 December 2019, the Company had a consulting agreement with Havoc Partner Services (Havoc), under which five Havoc members are engaged as members of the Company's management team.
+During the year ended 31 December 2020, the Company had a consulting agreement with Havoc Partner Services (Havoc), under which five Havoc members are engaged as members of the Company's management team.
 The member includes Director Alan Stein, Technical Director Jon Taylor and senior geoscientists Mark Sofield, Richard Higgins and Justin Norris.
-Payments made to Havoc during the relevant period was \$361,796 (2018: \$642,468) The amounts owed to Havoc as at 31 December 2019 was \$20,277 (2018: nil).
+Payments made to Havoc during the relevant period were \$61,957 (2019: \$361,796).
+The amounts owed to Havoc as at 31 December 2020 was nil (2019: \$20,277).
 The services performed were on commercial terms and at arms lengths.